OAuth 2.0 - Device flow

 - The user enters the verification code.

-- If the code is correct, and if the user has not logged yet, the user will need to log in.
+- If the code is correct and the user is not logged in, they will be prompted to log in.

 https://#identifydomain/runtime/oauth2/token.idp